Shumskih/vkusberg.ru/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# vkusberg.ru

-This repo is a gulp starter for this CSS Tricks tutorial.
+This repo is a gulp starter for the vkusberg.ru.

 Remember to do run the `npm install` command after cloning this repo :)